-The GHG Protocol Land Sector and Removals Guidance defines net biogenic CO2 emissions as net land carbon stock decreases and net biogenic CO2 removals as net land carbon stock increases where carbon is stored for a period of time and that meet certain reporting criteria (WRI, 2022).
+The GHG Protocol Land Sector and Removals Guidance defines net biogenic CO2 emissions as net land carbon stock decreases and net biogenic CO2 removals as net land carbon stock increases where carbon is stored for a period of time and that meet certain reporting criteria (WRI,

+2022).
 Biogenic removals are usually associated with one or more of the following carbon pools: Biomass (above and below ground), dead organic matter (dead wood and litter) and soil organic matter.

 In FLAG target development, emissions and removals must be reported separately.
 The overarching FLAG target may net emissions and removals because in an inventory accounting approach, changes may be accounted for as emissions or removals depending on the starting point.
 Removals may only be included in FLAG targets when the appropriate requirements are met, following the GHG Protocol Land Sector and Removals Guidance.
 Removals may not be used to meet any other energy/industry targets under the SBTi.
-For example, removals from soil carbon may be included in a FLAG target but would have no impact on an energy/industry target.
-Please note that companies cannot use purchased carbon credits for use as offsets to meet their near-term FLAG or energy/industry targets.
+For example, removals from soil carbon may be included in a FLAG target but would have no impact on a energy/industry target.
+Please note that no company can purchase offsets to meet its near-term FLAG or energy/industry target.
 Only removals on land owned or operated by a company or within a company's supply chain can be included in FLAG pathways and count toward achieving a FLAG target.